Booligoosh/codetheweb.blog/_posts/2017-12-10-steps-to-creating-a-website.md

 ---
 Often when making a website, it can be overwhelming.
 I'll show you how to approach creating a website from scratch in this article...

+## Just a note...
+This article is more about guiding you through the though-process of creating a website, rather than the techncical side of things.
+If you're coming here because you want to learn how to code websites, check out [How to learn web development][how-to-learn-web-development], or start with my series on [learning HTML][html].

 > This article was suggested by [Alisa Dubik-Wilson][alisa-dubik-wilson] - thanks!
 If you also want to suggest an article, you can [contact me][contact] or tell me in the [comments][comments].

-## Just a note...
-This article is less about me showing you the actual technical parts of creating a website, but more about guiding you through the though-process of creating a website.
-Just letting you know...

 ## The final product
 [Here's the final product of the site I'll be building today.][demo]{:target='_blank'} Take a look at it, and keep it in mind as we go through the tutorial.